DaveJarvis/extex/ExIndex/ExIndex-installer/README.md

 [IzPack](http://izpack.org).

-IzPack is included in the folder `src/izPack-install-*` since currently no reliable Maven2 package for IzPack could be found.
+IzPack is included in the folder `src/izPack-install-*` since currently no reliable Maven package for IzPack could be found.

 Creating the εχIndex Installer
 ------------------------------

 The εχIndex installer can be created in this directory with the help of
-Maven2:
+Maven:

       # mvn package

-This command requires that [Maven2](http://maven.apache.org) is properly installed on your system and the executable can be found on the search path.
+This command requires that [Maven](http://maven.apache.org) is properly installed on your system and the executable can be found on the search path.